Factors to consider when choosing your compliance management software supplier

 - Type of system – An internet-based Software as a Service (SaaS) solution generally involves lower cost and has a whole host of advantages over an in-house, installed software solutions.
 For example it’s suitable for all sizes of operators and scalable, being able to accommodate growth or a reduction in drivers and vehicles.
 It’s accessible anytime, anyplace you have an internet connection.
 It’s always up to date, with no need to manage updates or back-ups and no special hardware requirements.
 Any SaaS-based tachograph analysis solution should cover the download of analogue and digital tachograph data, analysis and reporting of infringements.
 It should also provide tools and KPIs to manage drivers and minimise infringements.
 More recently SmartAlerts and KPIs for DVSA’s Earned Recognition have been added to ensure compliance.

 - The supplier – What do you know about the supplier?
+Are they privately owned?
 Do you have visibility of who the shareholders are and the financial position of the company?
 Do you have confidence they’ll still be around in 5 years?
 By choosing a publicly listed business, you can make a more informed decision.
 After all, dealing with a private company with two shareholders is quite a different proposition to dealing with a profitable, global, publicly listed company that can demonstrate its financial performance over ten years or more.

 - The products – Did the supplier develop the product themselves?
 Working with the company that created the software means that support teams have direct access to developers to resolve any issues swiftly.
 A supplier with a portfolio of compliance management solutions for tachograph analysis, licence checks and driver vehicle safety checks can provide a complete picture of compliance by driver, vehicle or depot in one system with one login and password.
 What other fleet management solutions are available?
 Big operational gains can be made from routing and scheduling software, telematics and mobile applications (ePoD).